Gardner-BinfLab/TIsigner/TIsigner_web/README.md

 # TIsigner web version

+### This is an older version of website.
+The latest version can be found [here](https://github.com/Gardner-BinfLab/TISIGNER-ReactJS).

 ##### Dependencies
 You need to have python 3.6+ installed.
 The required python dependencies can be installed by